tusen-ai/naive-ui/src/dynamic-tags/demos/enUS/slot.demo.md

 # Customizing Input or Trigger Element

-You can replace dynamic-tags's input or trigger element.
+You can replace a dynamic-tags's input or trigger element with another component.

 ```html
 <n-dynamic-tags v-model:value="tags">